stablekernel/aqueduct/source/docs/tut/getting-started.md

 }
 ```

-Notice that `HeroesController` is a subclass of `Controller`; this allows it to be linked to other controllers and handle requests.
+Notice that `HeroesController` is a subclass of `Controller`; this is what makes it a controller object.
 It overrides its `handle` method by returning a `Response` object.
-This particular response object has a 200 OK status code, and it body contains a JSON-encoded list of hero objects.
-When a controller returns a `Response` object from its `handle` method, that response is sent to the client.
+This response object has a 200 OK status code, and it body contains a JSON-encoded list of hero objects.
+When a controller returns a `Response` object from its `handle` method, it is sent to the client.

-As it stands right now, our `HeroesController` will never be used.
-We need to link it to the entry point of our application for it to receive requests.
-First, import the file with our controller at the top of `channel.dart`.
+Right now, our `HeroesController` isn't hooked up to the application channel.
+We need to link it to the router.
+First, import our new file at the top of `channel.dart`.

 ```dart
 import 'controller/heroes_controller.dart';
 ```

-Then link this `HeroesController` to the `Router` for the request's with the path `/heroes` by modifying `entryPoint`.
+Then link this `HeroesController` to the `Router` for the path `/heroes`:

 ```dart
 @override